Dear Ms. Vicki,

 My wife doesn't want Fleet and Family in our business and I don't either, but she has to get her bipolar disorder under control.

 Can you point me in the right direction?
-I will be deploying in February, and I know I will return to a disaster.
+I will be deploying soon, and I know I will return to a disaster.

 Bipolar is a complex disorder.
 The main symptoms of the disorder are intense and unpredictable mood swings that range from mild to severe.